Agility creates and supports innovative learning experiences for U of L students.

-AGILITY is a program unique to the University of Lethbridge that builds on the strong foundation of a liberal education while preparing students for life and careers in the 21st century.
-No other post-secondary institution in Alberta has designed a comprehensive program that provides students access to knowledge about areas of innovation within key sectors of the Canadian economy, and supports students through course work, scholarships and fellowships, faculty and industry mentorship, and innovation and collaboration spaces.
+Agility builds on the strong foundation of a liberal education while preparing students for life and careers in the 21st century.
+No other post-secondary institution in Alberta has designed a comprehensive program that supports students through their course work & co-curricular activities, scholarships & fellowships, as well as innovation & collaboration spaces.

-AGILITY draws across all disciplines and Faculties and is focused on providing students with an innovation toolkit that will serve life-long entrepreneurial endeavours and innovation at all levels, and in all sectors, of enterprise.
-AGILITY equips students with the skills of resilience, responsiveness and adaptability to allow them to keep pace with an evolving labour market, as well as skills that will enable them to tolerate risk and thrive despite change or failure.
+Agility is trans-disciplinary and is focused on providing students with an innovation toolkit that will serve their life-long endeavours, no matter what direction life takes them.
+Agility equips students with the skills of resilience, responsiveness, and adaptability to allow them to keep pace with an evolving labour market.
+Students also develop skills that help them to tolerate risk and thrive despite change or failure.

-One key component of the AGILITY program in its first phase of rollout is a focus on enabling innovation and entrepreneurship in the areas of agriculture and agribusiness.
-With thanks to the generous financial support of Cor Van Raay Farms, the University of Lethbridge has built a program that also responds to our agricultural heritage and the fabric of the southern Alberta landscape.
+One of Agility’s focal points is educating students about the opportunities Southern Alberta has to offer within agriculture and agribusiness.
+With thanks to the generous financial support of Cor Van Raay Farms, Agility is able to expose students to experiences in agriculture and agribusiness.
+Also, Cor Van Raay’s generous donation has assisted the University of Lethbridge and Lethbridge College in building a program that responds to our agricultural heritage and the fabric of the southern Alberta landscape.

-The AGILITY program is based on three interconnected components: knowledge and learning; financial support and incentives; and tools and infrastructure.
+The Agility program is based on three interconnected components: knowledge & learning, financial support & incentives, and tools & infrastructure.

-AGILITY will offer an academic experience to ignite an interest in technology, business and social innovation that consists of coursework, focused workshops and public lectures.
-These sessions will be led by industry leaders from across Canada, University of Lethbridge faculty and alumni, and regional businesspeople who have produced innovations in key sectors of the Western Canadian economy.
+Agility offers an academic experience to ignite interest in social innovation that consists of coursework, focused workshops, and public lectures.
+These sessions are led by University of Lethbridge faculty and alumni, local & regional innovative leaders, as well as industry leaders from across Canada,

-AGILITY provides scholarships to attract and inspire the next generation of innovators and entrepreneurs.
-Several awards — the Cor Van Raay Scholarships — will be awarded to students focused on innovation and entrepreneurship in agribusiness and agritech continuing in the Fall of 2016.
+Agility provides scholarships to attract and inspire the next generation of thinkers and doers.
+Several awards; including the Cor Van Raay Agriculture Scholarships and the Bruce McKillop Leaders of Tomorrow Scholarships, will be awarded to students who want to make a difference.